ghoneycutt/puppet-module-eyaml/README.md

 # Compatibility
 ---------------
-This module is built for use with Puppet v3 (with and without the future parse) and v4 and supports Ruby v1.9.3, v2.0.0 and v2.1.0.
+This module is built for use with Puppet v3 (with and without the future parser) and v4 and supports Ruby versions v1.9.3, v2.0.0 and v2.1.0, where supported by Puppet.

 It is supported on the following platforms.

 * EL 6
 * EL 7
+* Ubuntu 14.04 LTS

 ===

 # Parameters
 ------------

+If based on Puppet version, then the path will change.
+Puppet v3 is `/etc/puppet` and Puppet v4 is `/etc/puppetlabs`.

 package_name
 ------------